kadrim/PrimoCacheBackupDetect/README.md

 # PrimoCache Backup-Detect
 Periodically checks for a running backup-process and pauses PrimoCache during the backup, so that the cache will not be tainted by reading the whole disk

+## Download
+Want to get started immediately?
+Just go to the release Section and [download the latest release](/releases/latest)

 ## What?
 While PrimoCache tries to Cache frequently used data and leave the seldomly accessed data on a slow spinning disk, running backups can interfere with this logic.
-Many backup Programs cannot *read around* the cache so the whole disk while be read while performing a backup.
+Many backup Programs cannot *read around* the cache so the whole disk will be read while performing a backup.

 This will ultimately lead to many data in the Cache which should not be there.
 So one has to manually pause the Cache while the backup is running and resume it once that is finished.